yassinbouasri/dependency-injection-attributes/sfcasts/introduction.md

 That's pretty much it for now.
 If we spin over to the code, it's an almost out-of-the-box Symfony 7.1 app.

-We have a single controller, `RemoteController`, and single route, home.
+We have a single controller, `RemoteController`, and single route, `home`.
 This contoller handles rendering the UI and button clicks.
 When a button is clicked, we handle the different button logic (represented by a `dump()`), add the flash message, and redirect to the same route.
 If not handling a button click, we render